Buy-side vs sell-side M&A: Definitions and best practices

 • Lawyers

-The buy-side investment banking team analyzes the reports made publicly available by the sell-side team, makes its reports based on that, and decides on investment opportunities.
+The buy-side investment banking team analyzes the reports made publicly available by the sell-side team, makes its analysis, and decides on investment opportunities.
 The reports prepared by buy-side companies are not typically publicly available.

 Involved entities

-The institutions that usually perform on the buy-side of M&A transactions are the following:
+The institutions usually involved in the buy-side of M&A transactions are:

 • Hedge funds